Open-Ended Reinforcement Learning with Neural Reward Functions: Experiments

 \subsubsection{Zero-Shot Transfer}

 After discovering $50$ unsupervised skills, we identify the skill that aligns best with the reward given by the environment.
-We report this zero-shot\footnote{Technically, we query the true reward function to identify the skills, but we do not perform any training on it.} performance in Table \ref{table:zero-shot}.
+We report this zero-shot\footnote{Technically, we query the true reward function to identify the skills, but do not perform any training with it.} performance in Table \ref{table:zero-shot}.
 As a baseline, we train an agent from scratch and measure how long it takes it to reach an equivalent performance.
-We use the Optuna hyperparameter optimizer \cite{akiba2019optuna} to find hyperparameters which maximize the speed of learning beforehand.
-The exact procedure can be found on Appendix~\ref{app:robo-zero}.
+We use the Optuna hyper-parameter optimizer \cite{akiba2019optuna} to find hyper-parameters which maximize the speed of learning beforehand.
+The exact procedure can be found in Appendix~\ref{app:robo-zero}.

-The simplest environment, \cheetah, benefits the least from unsupervised learning, while the hardest one, \textsc{Humanoid}, benefits the most.
-This is in line with what is observed in Computer Vision and Natural Language Processing, of more complex tasks benefiting the most from a longer pre-training phase.
+The simplest environment, \textsc{Half-Cheetah}, benefits the least from unsupervised learning, while the hardest one, \textsc{Humanoid}, benefits the most.
+We report the zero-shot performance of RND, `Disagreement' and the ablations in Table~\ref{table:app-zero-shot} in the Appendix.
+As already seen in Section~\ref{sec:robo_qual}, the intrinsic motivation methods do not find any interesting behavior in \textsc{Ant}.
+Conversely, they perform well on the \hum environment, the latter one even slightly outperforming our method\footnote{Note that the tuning RND and `Disagreement' for the $x$-velocity MI-metric promotes locomotion.}.